A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 5) Rick Carlisle

-Though his NBA career lasted just five seasons, four of them partial, and his career averages as a shooting guard were just 2.2 points and 1.1 assists per game, Carlisle does have a playing claim to fame.
+His NBA career lasted just five seasons, with career averages of 2.2 points and 1.1 assists per game, but Carlisle does have a playing claim to fame.
 He logged one full season and 10 playoff games for the ’85-’86 Celtics, league champions and unquestionably one of the greatest teams in modern history.
 He even got to start one game that season, an April affair against the Bucks when coach K.C.
-Jones let all five bench guys start while the normal starters rested for the postseason.
-It’s even more notable for Carlisle, who fell to Boston in the third round in 1984, that he made the team over their first round pick, Michael Young (who was cut and eventually signed with Phoenix), and their second round pick, Ronnie Williams (who never logged a minute in the NBA).
+Jones sat his starters to rest for the postseason.
+To even get there, the third round pick Carlisle had to beat out first round pick Michael Young and second round pick Ronnie Williams for a spot on the Celtics roster.
 According to his longtime friend Larry Bird, this happened due to Carlisle’s dedication and insight, traits that would color his coaching career, which started with the Nets as an assistant in 1989, and peaked with the Mavericks, winning the NBA title in 2011.
 In between, Carlisle worked twice for Bird, first as an assistant from 1997 to 2000 when Bird was head coach of the Pacers, then as Indiana’s head coach from 2003 to 2007 when Bird took over as President of Basketball Operations (during the interim, Carlisle had a tumultuous stint as coach of the Pistons).
-Along with Phil Jackson, Pat Riley, and Red Holzman, Carlisle is one of just 10 men to win NBA championships as a player and as a head coach.
+Along with Phil Jackson, Pat Riley, and Red Holzman, Carlisle is one of just 10 people to win NBA championships as a player and as a head coach.

 6) Alex Hannum